jaredhanson/passport-openidconnect/README.md

 by the provider to the app.
 Consult the provider's documentation for the locations of these endpoints and instructions on how to register a client.

+The strategy takes a `verify` function as an argument, which accepts the `issuer` and `profile` as arguments.
+When authenticating a request, the strategy uses the OpenID Connect protocol to obtain this information via a sequence of redirects and back-channel HTTP requests to the OP.

+The `verify` function is responsible for determining the user to which the account at the OP belongs.
+In cases where the account is signing in for the first time, a user account is typically created automatically.
+Because the `verify` function is supplied by the application, the app is free to use any database of its choosing.
+The example below illustrates usage of a SQL database.

 ```js
 var OpenIDConnectStrategy = require('passport-openidconnect');